 Figure 1: Representation of the calculated Reynolds numbers for each setting.

 The finned tubes did not reach turbulent flow (Figure 1).
-The fins create additional surfaces on which boundary layers form, and if the fluid moving through them is not moving with sufficient velocity, the fluid will not reach turbulence.
+The fins create additional surfaces on which boundary layers form, as known through laminar and turbulent flow theory, and if the fluid moving through them is not moving with sufficient velocity, the fluid will not reach turbulence.
 The boundary layers between fins will overlap in the laminar region, so the fluid will remain laminar.

 Figure 2: A depiction of the heat transferred between exchangers with and without fins at each flow rate.

 The amount of heat transferred, q, in the tubes with and without fins at different flow rates of MEG was compared (Figure 2).
-The results showed that a fin tube will transfer more heat than a tube without fins at the same operating conditions
+The results showed that a fin tube will transfer more heat than a tube without fins at the same operating conditions.
+Fins clearly were better in this experiment for heat transfer.
+As expressed in the principles, heat transfer is more effective with more surface area for transfer to occur.
+These results supported this relationship, as the finned test transferred more heat (Figure 2), despite the lower Reynolds number observed for the finned tubes (Figure 1).

 Summary